cesko-digital/blog/README.md

 - `date` in format `YYYY-MM-DD-HH-mm`
 - `author` (author's id)

-You can also add `slug` field which will override generated part of slug from title.
+You can also add a `slug` field which will override the generated part of slug from title.
 Article URL does not depend on file position in content folder.
 URL format is `/year/month/slug`

 DO NOT USE HEADING LEVEL 1:

 ```markdown
 # Wrong
 ## Correct